hazemahmedx0/Shopliy/README.md

 - Cloudinary

 ### Backend

 - Node.js and Express.js
 - JWT
 - bcrypt
 - Cors
-- Socket.IO
 - MongoDB
 - Mongoose

 ### Installation

 To get started with Shopliy, follow these steps:

 1. Clone the repository: `git clone https://github.com/Hazemmahdyx/Shopliy.git`

+2. Install dependencies:
+   - For the frontend, navigate to the `client` folder and run `npm install`
+   - For the backend, navigate to the `server` folder and run `npm install` -
 3. Install dependencies:
-    - For the frontend, navigate to the `client` folder and run `npm install`
-    - For the backend, navigate to the `server` folder and run `npm install`
-    -
-4. Install dependencies:

    - For the frontend, navigate to the `client` folder and run `npm run dev`
    - For the backend, navigate to the `server` folder and run `npm run start:dev`

-5. Create a `.env` file in the root directory and add the following variables:
+4. Create a `.env` file in the root directory and add the following variables:
    - JWT_SECRET : Secret key for JWT authentication

 ## Contributors

 - Hazem Mahdy: [GitHub](https://github.com/Hazemmahdyx) (FrontEnd)
 - Sara Hamza: [GitHub](https://github.com/SaraSaadoun) (BackEnd)
 - sara khataam: [GitHub](https://github.com/sarakhataam) (BackEnd)